-- (1) apply a user-pays approach in determining its rates and charges; - (2) distribute equitably the financial burden of the imposts; and - (3) to the extent possible, minimise the impact of rating and charging on the efficiency of the local economy.
-Council will also have regard to the principles of: - (1) transparency, through clearly articulating the bases and criteria for setting the rates and charges; - (2) efficiency, by implementing a rating regime that is straightforward and inexpensive to administer; - (3) equity, by endeavouring to ensure the consistent application of lawful rating and charging principles, without bias.
+- (1) equitably distribute the financial burden of the general rates as broadly as possible; - (2) to the extent possible, minimise the impact of rating and charging on the efficiency of the local economy; and - (3) where appropriate, fund certain services, facilities, or activities by means of separate or special rates or charges

+Council will also have regard to the principles of:

+- (1) transparency, through clearly articulating the bases and criteria for setting the rates and charges; - (2) efficiency, by implementing a rating regime that is straightforward and inexpensive to administer: - (3) equity, by endeavouring to ensure the consistent application of lawful rating and charging principles, without bias.
 In this regard the system will take into account all relevant considerations and disregard irrelevancies, including perceived personal wealth of individual ratepayers or ratepayer classes; and - (4) flexibility, through taking account of and where possible being responsive to changes in the local economy, due to extraordinary circumstances that may prevail at a point in time and/or the impact that different industries may have on the region's infrastructure.